RightsandWrongsgit/ARMTEC/modules/webform.md

 As exciting and powerful as this webform module series is, there is a little 'watch out' gotcha associated with it.
 Remember, this is NOT your standard Drupal PHP input form or a tweaked version of it like offered earlier.
 Rather, it is a 'form system' first and it has the opportunity to interface with Drupal.
 On the incorporate it level, that is straight forward.
 On the get data out of the form and into standard Drupal 'fields' it is more challenging.
 Rather than fields, Webform stands separately by calling them 'elements'.
 The easiest way to wrap your head around this is to [watch this short video on setting up a simple form which demonstrates the use of elements to define what your form contains.](https://www.youtube.com/watch?v=fr3kTiYKNls)

 Relating the Webform 'form system' elements to 'PHP fields' withing classic Drupal forms may not be for the faint of heart.
 Webform has the ability to export CSV files of the elements Webform has collected.
 It also has the ability to present YAML files of this information.
 And there is a [way to relate the YAML file data elements collected back to to standard Drupal PHP fields that the database uses with the Drupal Form API.](https://www.jrockowitz.com/blog/webform-apis)  A [tutorial on setting up and using forms in this manner provides a more step-by-step outline](https://www.specbee.com/blogs/drupal-9-webform-module)  It may be that your goal is to display a view of the webform collected data and if that is the case, the [Webform Views Module](#webform-views-integration-module) may be the easier solution.
-If you dare to not only use that module but want to see if you can tweak some code available from GitHub, a contributiong user has presented a way to [make the Webform elements into Drupal nodes.](https://github.com/owenmorrill/subtonode)
+If you dare to not only use that module but want to see if you can tweak some code available from GitHub, a contributiong user has presented a way to [make the Webform elements into Drupal nodes.](https://github.com/owenmorrill/subtonode) However, if you prefer avoiding coding level work to get a node out of a webform submission you probably want to look at the [Webform Content Creator module.](#webform-content-creator-module)

 ### Webform base

 The base module has a whole variety of features within it.
-But because this series is so well documented, it makes no sense to repeat all that here; just [jump to this great overview of all that it does and works with.](https://www.drupal.org/docs/contributed-modules/webform/webform-features)
+But because this series is so well documented, it makes no sense to repeat all that here; just [jump to this great overview of all that it does and works with.](https://www.drupal.org/docs/contributed-modules/webform/webform-features)  This [brief tutorial from Yale University shows some easy ways to use this module](https://yalesites.yale.edu/module-tutorials/webform) Or you may prefer a [step-by-step install and use guide.](https://www.webwash.net/courses/using-webform-in-drupal-8/)

 `composer require drupal/webform`<br>
 `drush en webform`